Jump to a section ▼

 Speak with our admission teamCall now on 0330 111 2015

-Denial is so often symptomatic of addiction and it may be that the person you are trying to help is resisting professional support or refusing to acknowledge that they have a problem whatsoever.
+Denial is so often symptomatic of addiction.
+It may be that the person you are trying to help access addiction services is resisting professional support or refusing to acknowledge that they even have a problem.

 Delamere’s intervention process reinforces the resolve of the family unit, or group of concerned people, to encourage and motivate someone in denial to seek professional help.
 In many cases, the addicted person will be unwilling to accept that they even have a problem, yet our carefully orchestrated interventions can break down the barriers and encourage action.
 The meeting will be led by our professional, who will ensure that the atmosphere stays supportive and that there are clear goals which should be met.